vitest-dev/vitest/docs/api/expect.md

 - **Type:** `(count: number) => void`

-  After the test has passed or failed verifies that certain number of assertions was called during a test.
-Useful case would be to check if an asynchronous code was called.
+  After the test has passed or failed verify that a certain number of assertions was called during a test.
+A useful case would be to check if an asynchronous code was called.

   For example, if we have a function that asynchronously calls two matchers, we can assert that they were actually called.